OrganiZATOR User's Guide

 What better explain with an example: suppose an office with a professional chief and his secretary; there are two computers connected to a small LAN of two nodes; BOSS is a computer and the other HELP.
 Installs OrganiZATOR in, say C:\Zator\ in each node (two installations) and both directories are visible from the other node.

 When start the application in their respective computers, both the chief and his secretary are in their local area, using respectively the dBases \\BOSS\C\Zator\zDB1 and \\HELP\C\Zator\zDB1, but defining working areas properly, each one can connect with the other dBase (remote to him), so that from the connection, things happen as if they were physically sitting on the desktop of the other.
 Simultaneously, it may have set a third work area in another situation, which could be a specific directory of the BOSS machine; the HELP machine, or a third connected to the network.
 Latter directory in turn contain other zBase (file \\SOME\place\zDB1) who act as a remote area for both users.
-The creation of this, or other similar areas, it does not require a new installation of the application, and can be performed from any of the stations mentioned.
+The creation of this, or other similar areas, it does not require a new installation of the application, and can be performed from any of the stations mentioned (this needs access as superuser).
 The connection to a remote area of work is reversible, so that at any time you can go back to your local area, or jump to another of which the network has identified.

 As expected, this ubiquity is complemented by an access system in which can be defined who can access each area, and how (what level).
 We can advance here that the process is to define in each zBase a list of users have access to it, and the level assigned to each.
 As stated above, the process of creating new user is only allowed to the System Operator .